robjinman/pro_office_calc/README.md

           -G "Visual Studio 15 2017 Win64" ../..
 ```

-Open the MSVC project and build the INSTALL solution making sure to select the Release
+Open the MSVC solution and build the INSTALL solution making sure to select the Release
 configuration (even if Debug was given for CMAKE_BUILD_TYPE).

 Run windeployqt to copy dependencies into bin folder.